-- Darken the circle on the affected student's answer sheet denoting "administrative error." - 2.
+- 1. Darken the circle on the affected student's answer sheet denoting "administrative error." - 2.
 Notify the RIC or large-city scanning center of the administrative error.
 In order to expedite accurate reporting, provide the BEDS Code, School Name, Subject, Grade, and NYSSIS ID number. - 3.
 In the SIRS, in the Assessment Standard Achieved Code field, code the student's test result as "administrative error with Standard Achieved Code of 97." - 4.
+On the verification reports, a student for whom an administrative error occurred will not receive a valid score and will appear as "not tested." - 5.
 If a student's test is deemed to be an administrative error after the student's answer sheet has been scanned, the scanning center must be contacted and asked to submit a request to the Department's Office of Information and Reporting Services for permission to override the score to an Assessment Standard Achieved Code of "97" indicating administrative error.